 Holiday Addiction Relapse Statistics

 When it comes to Holiday addiction relapse, what do the actual statistics say?
-Well, a study performed by Mark Goldman and colleagues that was published in Psychology of Addictive behaviors sought to track young adult drinking for a full 52 weeks.
+A study performed by Mark Goldman and colleagues that was published in Psychology of Addictive Behaviors sought to track young adult drinking for a full 52 weeks.
 They then plotted the data and showed that there was a marked increase in drinks taken on Thanksgiving and an even more dramatic increase on New Year’s Eve.
 There was a small spike right before Christmas as well (Goldman M. et al., PsycholAddict Behav.
 2011 Mar; 25(1): 16–27.).
-The study is available online here, but what does this information mean for alcoholics?
-First of all, this study was done with a wide cross-section of young adults, meaning that there were just as many non-addicted or non-recovering participants involved.
-So if there is such a marked increase in alcohol consumption amongst the general populace, even those that do not have drinking problems, there is a definite higher risk for those that already struggle with maintaining abstinence.

-There is also an increase in alcohol related fatalities on the road during this time.
+There is also an increase in alcohol-related fatalities on the road during this time.
 The National Highway Traffic Safety Administration (NHTSA) reports that about 36 fatalities on average occur each day as a result of inebriated drivers.
 This number jumps to 45 per day around Christmas time and almost doubles to 54 during New Years.
 While these numbers are scary, they also send a strong message about alcohol and drug abuse during the holiday season.

 Holiday Festivities

 There are also pressures from family and friends outside of the workplace.
-It can be tempting for an alcoholic to watch family and friends drink or use with seeming impunity, and have a great time while they are doing it.
+It can be tempting for an alcoholic to watch family and friends drink or engage in drug use with seeming impunity, and have a great time while they are doing it.
 Again, the large number of holiday celebrations taking place are often centered around this and can be very taxing for those new in recovery.
 Even individuals with more time sober can be caught off guard more easily if they are not making sure to take care of themselves and utilize their recovery program.

 Family Stresses